Appeals court upholds ex-Dallas officer's murder conviction in Harding alum's death

-A Texas appeals court on Thursday upheld the murder conviction of a woman who was sentenced to prison for fatally shooting a former Harding University student in his Dallas home.
+A Texas appeals court on Thursday upheld the murder conviction of an ex-police officer who was sentenced to prison for shooting a former Harding University student in his Dallas home.

-A panel of three state judges ruled that a Dallas County jury had sufficient evidence to convict former Dallas police officer Amber Guyger of murder in the 2018 shooting of Botham Jean, the former Harding student who, after graduation, lived and worked in Dallas.
+A panel of three state judges ruled that a Dallas County jury had sufficient evidence to convict Amber Guyger of murder in the 2018 shooting of Botham Jean.

+Jean, a 26-year-old accountant who was originally from St. Lucia, was a 2016 alumnus of Harding University, a private Christian school in Searcy.
+He was living and working in Dallas at the time of his death.

 The decision by the 5th Texas Court of Appeals in Dallas means Guyger, who turns 33 on Monday, will continue to serve her 10-year prison sentence and largely dashes her hopes of having the 2019 conviction overturned.
 She will become eligible for parole in 2024, under her current sentence.